 Bitcoin Cash in 2021: Everything You Should Know about the Price Surge

 For the second time in Bitcoin Cash history, it traded above $700 in mid-February 2021.
 This price level was first achieved in the last quarter of 2017 – a few months after the altcoin’s creation and during the historic crypto market rally.
-We are well into the third month of 2021, and Bitcoin Cash price continues to range wildly.
+Well into the third month of 2021, and Bitcoin Cash price continued to range wildly.